-- A. Soil: The use of soil of Grades 1 or 2 as defined by Agricultural Land Classification for any form of development not associated with agriculture or forestry will not be permitted unless need for the development outweighs the need to protect such land in the long term. - B. Horticulture: - I. The construction of new glasshouse, polytunnels and associated packhouse development where planning permission is required will only be permitted where: - i.
-It is of a height and bulk which will not significantly damage the character or appearance of the surrounding landscape. - ii.
-It relates sympathetically to the natural, built and historic environment. - iii.
-There is no generation of pollution to soil, water or air in the surrounding environment. - iv.
-Long public views across substantially open land are maintained. - v.
-Adequate water resources are available and adequate surface water drainage capacity exists or can be provided. - vi.
-Vehicular access from the site to the strategic road network is adequate and uses roads capable of accommodating the vehicle movements likely to be generated by the development without detriment to highway safety or residential amenity. - vii.
-There is no impact resulting from artificial lighting after sunset on residents of Kingston Parish or on the appearance of the site in the landscape. - viii.
-There is no impact on noise levels resulting from machinery usage, vehicle movement, or other activity on the site, which when measured against the existing ambient noise levels in the locality would not be likely to unacceptably disturb occupants of Kingston Parish or be likely to cause unacceptable harm to the enjoyment of the countryside. - ix.
+- I. The construction of new glasshouse, polytunnels and associated packhouse development where planning permission is required will only be permitted where: - i.
+It is of a height and bulk which will not significantly damage the character or appearance of the surrounding landscape; - ii.
+It relates sympathetically to the natural, built and historic environment; - iii.
+There is no generation of pollution to soil, water or air in the surrounding environment; - iv.
+Long public views across substantially open land are maintained; - v.
+Adequate water resources are available and adequate surface water drainage capacity exists or can be provided; - vi.
+Vehicular access from the site to the strategic road network is adequate and uses roads capable of accommodating the vehicle movements likely to be generated by the development without detriment to highway safety or residential amenity; - vii.
+There is no impact resulting from artificial lighting after sunset on residents of Kingston Parish or on the appearance of the site in the landscape; - viii.
+There is no impact on noise levels resulting from machinery usage, vehicle movement, or other activity on the site, which when measured against the existing ambient noise levels in the locality would not be likely to unacceptably disturb occupants of Kingston Parish or be likely to cause unacceptable harm to the enjoyment of the countryside; and - ix.
 When they become redundant they are removed along with any contaminated material and the land returned to its original form. - II.
-Redevelopment of under-used, redundant or derelict farm buildings will only be permitted if the alternative use directly relates to the diversification of agricultural activity. - III.
-No Garden Centres or Farm Shops will be approved within Kingston Parish as any available land is either a medium to high risk flood plain, agricultural land, or constrained. - IV.
-Planning permission will not normally be granted for development of Traveller or Show People accommodation, for the reasons listed in (III) above. - V. Allotments will be approved for use by Kingston Parish residents only under exceptional circumstances, and providing : - a.
+Redevelopment of under-used, redundant or derelict farm buildings will be permitted where the new use supports the development or diversification of agricultural activities. - III.
+Allotments will be approved for use by Kingston Parish residents subject to compliance with other policies in this Neighbourhood Plan and providing : - a.
 They are situated immediately adjacent to the built up area boundary; - b.
 The land is not subject to flooding and is easily accessible; - c.
 Adequate water supply and parking facilities exist; - d.
 Located so that natural surveillance can be maximised; and - e.
-Surrounded by secure boundaries. - C. Equine/ Shepherding Development: Non-residential planning permission will be approved for horse or sheep related activities provided that: - i.
-It does not harm in any way an area of nature conservation. - ii.
-It will not lead to the irreversible loss of Grade 1 or 2 agricultural land. - iii.
-It will not detract from the landscape quality of the area.
+Surrounded by secure boundaries.

+C. Equine/ Shepherding Development: Non-residential planning permission will be approved for horse or sheep related activities provided that:

-- iv.
-It will make use of existing buildings where possible and any new buildings and structures will blend into the landscape in terms of their siting, design and materials. - v.
-It does not have a detrimental impact on water quality - vi.
-The cumulative impact of the development will not adversely affect the character, appearance and amenities of the area. - vii.
-Sufficient land (1-1.5 acres per horse) is available for grazing and exercise where necessary to prevent overuse of the land. - viii.
-The associated access and parking is acceptable - ix.
+- i.
+It does not harm in any way an area of nature conservation; - ii.
+It will not lead to the irreversible loss of Grade 1 or 2 agricultural land; - iii.
+It will not detract from the landscape quality of the area; - iv.
+It will make use of existing buildings where possible and any new buildings and structures will blend into the landscape in terms of their siting, design and materials; - v.
+It does not have a detrimental impact on water quality; - vi.
+The cumulative impact of the development will not adversely affect the character, appearance and amenities of the area; - vii.
+Sufficient land (1-1.5 acres per horse) is available for grazing and exercise where necessary to prevent overuse of the land;

+viii.
+The associated access and parking is acceptable; and

+ix.
 It is very well-related to an existing bridleway network which is able to accommodate the scale of use from the proposed development.